 Note: The primary purpose of this article is to inform our clients of the differences between the three types of testing, but hopefully it will provide value to others as well.

 Bottom line: White box testing is always going to give you the best ROI.
 A security tester’s objective is to help you find your weaknesses and address them.
+Additionally, you may be required to do so anyway, depending on various compliance standards you may fall under.

 Gray Box Testing